mutantQ/mutantq.github.io/_posts/2023-02-01-reinforcement-learning-basics.md

 lang: en
 ---

-This series consists of lecture notes from the DeepMind X UCL reinforcement learning course and an introduction to the PettingZoo library.
+This series consists of lecture summaries from the DeepMind X UCL reinforcement learning course and an introduction to the PettingZoo library.

 ## DeepMind X UCL Deep RL Series